An Online Safety Advisor will be in touch within 24 hours

 7.2.9 advocates, promotes or assists any unlawful act, for example copyright infringement or computer misuse.

 7.3 We will not ordinarily check the content that you submit.
 However, we reserve the right to do so in our absolute discretion.
-If we have any concerns of any nature we may suspend or delete any content that you have submitted, or suspend or remove your right to upload further content.
+If we have any concerns of any nature we may suspend or delete any content that you have submitted, or suspend or remove your right to submit further content.

 7.4 If any person claims that any content that you have submitted infringes their rights, you agree to fully reimburse us for any loss, damage, cost or expense we incur as a result of that claim, including any legal costs we incur and any amounts that we are ordered to pay to that person or agree to pay to that person as part of a settlement.